Skip to content

 • How can you identify the thread numbers within the parallel region?

-• Alternatively, you can also set a number of threads to be used in the application while the compilation export OMP_NUM_THREADS; what do you see?
+• What happens if you not set omp_set_num_threads(), for example, omp_set_num_threads(5)|call omp_set_num_threads(5), what do you notice?
+Alternatively, you can also set the number of threads to be used in the application during the compilation export OMP_NUM_THREADS; what do you see?

 #include<iostream>